PsiQ/bartiq/docs/concepts/compilation.md

 ### Step 1: Preprocessing

-The Bartiq's compilation engine makes several assumptions about the routine being compiled, which simplify its code at the expense of flexibility.
-For instance, Bartiq assumes all port sizes are single parameters of size `#port_size`.
+The `bartiq`'s compilation engine makes several assumptions about the routine being compiled, which simplify its code at the expense of flexibility.
+For instance, `bartiq` assumes all port sizes are single parameters of size `#port_size`.
 Another (very important) assumption is that there are no parameter links reaching deeper than one level of nesting.

 Writing a routine conforming to those requirements by hand is possible, but tedious.
-Instead, Bartiq allows for violation of some of its assumptions, and preprocesses the routine so that all the requirements are met.
+Instead, `bartiq` allows for violation of some of its assumptions, and preprocesses the routine so that all the requirements are met.

-As an example, suppose some port `in_0` has size `1`.
-Bartiq replaces this size with `#in_0`, and then adds a constraint saying that `#in_0 = 1`.
+As an example, suppose some port `in_0` has size `1`. `bartiq` replaces this size with `#in_0`, and then adds a constraint saying that `#in_0 = 1`.